hasithperera/APRS_tracker/data/DTMF/DTMF - Test.md

 - Finalized the PCB design and generated outputs compatible with JLC
 ![](../res/Pasted%20image%2020240105212120.png)

+# 27/01/2024

+- Tested tone detection with the attiny 84.
+4.7 M resister was replaced on R3 for amplification.
+- Indoor testing showed working DTMF decording working on the 1st floor of the building
 ### Todo

 - [x] Test a schematic for MT8870